VasylBakanovskyi/Calculator/README.md

 # Calculator
-It's a simple calculator, my first test project, built on native JS
+It's a simple calculator, built on native JS.
+Support calculate from keypad